CONCEPT ANALYSIS

 The Callus

 The cost surfaces in specific ways.
-A callused Dregs worker who transfers to a corporate district on a labor contract routinely fails empathy-response assessments during onboarding.
+A callused worker who transfers to a corporate district on a labor contract routinely fails empathy-response assessments during onboarding.
 Not because they lack empathy โ€” because the assessment stimuli register below their perceptual threshold.
 The sad music, the images of struggle, the carefully calibrated emotional triggers that corporate wellness programs use to measure baseline human responsiveness: all of it processed and dismissed by a filter trained on 847,000 daily inputs far more aggressive than a wellness assessment.

-Corporate HR systems classify this as "affective deficit."
-Helix neurologists classify it as "adaptive perceptual narrowing."
-Dregs residents who've lived with it for decades call it "the quiet."
+Corporate HR systems classify this as "affective deficit." neurologists classify it as "adaptive perceptual narrowing." residents who've lived with it for decades call it "the quiet."
 They are not wrong.
 It is quiet.
 It is quiet in the way that deafness is quiet โ€” not the absence of noise, but the absence of the capacity to hear it.

 Approximately 14 million people work under forced-focus contracts โ€” employment agreements requiring sustained attention to specific corporate content streams as a condition of work.
 The contracts are legal under the Standard Cognitive Enhancement Agreement.
 The attention is mandatory.
 The content is chosen by the employer.
 The neurological adaptation this produces is identical to attentional callusing but targeted: the worker's perceptual filter hardens around corporate content specifically, creating employees who are neurologically incapable of ignoring their employer's messaging and neurologically predisposed to ignore everything else.